The Red List of Trains in Japan

 The 205 series is a commuter EMU type developed by Japanese National Railways.
 The body is made of stainless-steel unlike the predecessors (e.g. 103 series).
 The traction was initially developed for suburban trains rather than commuter trains so that it did not necessarily work well on some commuter rails with too many stations.

-The 205 series were also introduced to Osaka area.
-Those built before the privatisation of JNR were for Tokaido Main and San-yo Main Lines, while those after the privatisation were for Hanwa Line.
-JR West refurbished and now uses them on Nara Line.
+The 205 series trains were also introduced to Osaka area.
+Those built before the privatisation of JNR were for the Tokaido Main and San-yo Main Lines, while those after the privatisation were for the Hanwa Line.
+JR West refurbished and now uses them on the Nara Line.

 Current Operations & Future Prospects